-- 1. On a client, from the Windows Start menu, click All Programs > SolidWorks Enterprise PDM > Administration. - 2.
+- On a client system, open the Administration tool by doing one of the following: - On Windows 7 and Windows Server systems prior to Windows Server 2012, click Start > All Programs > SolidWorks Enterprise PDM > Administration. - On Windows 8 and Windows Server 2012 or later, on the Apps screen, under SolidWorks Enterprise PDM, click Administration. - 2.
 Log into the file vault to be indexed as an Enterprise PDM user with Can update index settings permissions. - 3.
 In the left pane, under the file vault, right-click Indexing and select Open. - 4.
 If prompted, log into the archive server as a user with administrative access. - 5.
 In the Index Settings dialog box, to enable content search in this file vault, select Index File Vault Archives. - 6.
 Under Archive Locations, double-click the archive path. - 7.
 In the Edit File Vault Archive Folder Path dialog box, in the second field, specify the path to the archive as seen from the system running the Indexing Service.
 You can use the Browse button to locate the archive folder. - If the index server (typically, the SQL Server) is located on the same system as the archive server, copy the path displayed in the first field and paste it into the second field. - If the index server is located on a system other than the archive server, provide a UNC path to the archive folder.